Monday, December 20, 2021

 And Theo goes on to explain how people hurt themselves by reading while walking, or dropping books on their toes, or getting locked into libraries after they close and "get injured breaking their way out".
 Frustrated, Abi tries harder to explain that she is more interested in magic.
 Theo then describes how children have hurt themselves by "trying to get through the backs of wardrobes...or "running trolleys into brick walls..."Sitting on broomsticks and launching themselves out of bedroom windows!
 Bothering dragons!"

 Of course books are magic.
 But are they dangerous?
 Current events would tell us that they are.
 Right now, all over the country organized groups are attempting to have whole categories of books removed from school libraries.
 Books with LGBTQ themes or race or racism are being especially targeted.
-It is important to note, however, that there are attacks are coming from the left and the right.
+It is important to note, however, that these attacks are coming from the left and the right.
 It seems that the word "harmful" has become a catch-all term for any book that someone doesn't like, and is afraid that someone else might.

 Although this was about the magic of books there was only one other place, near the very end of the story, where a library was mentioned.
 Abi's stepbrother Max goes to the library to find a book that he hopes will help recreate some of the magic he had experienced with their French nanny.